renayo/chicago_astrology_crime_severity_predictor/README.md

 ![astrological aspects](https://raw.githubusercontent.com/renayo/chicago_astrology_crime_severity_predictor/refs/heads/main/chicago%20rf%20to%20astro%20figure_1.png)

 Remember: **discussion** is available at the top of this page.
 I look forward to hearing what you think of this project.

+For a similar, but as of yet incomplete, study on Chicago traffic accidents, see https://github.com/renayo/chicago-traffic-accidents-and-astronomy